 - Regulatory Infrastructure

-This report provides a robust foundation for realising the policy intent stated in the Union Budget (2018-19) presented by the Hon’ble Finance Minister, in developing a comprehensive Gold Policy, in order to develop gold as an asset class.
-This will pave the way for realising the transformational potential of India’s Gold Market.
+The report provides a robust foundation for realising the policy intent stated in the Union Budget of 2018-19, for developing a comprehensive gold policy.